MGPoirot/Dash-Server-Status-Dashboard/src/pages/prompt.md

 Prompt
 =====================================================

 The prompt below can be used to generate a new metric definition.
-It is basically the [docs](/docs) page for LLMs.
+It is basically the [Data Format](/data-format) page for LLMs.

 ```text
 You are generating EXACTLY ONE metric DEFINITION file for a server monitoring dashboard.